haacked/haacked.com/_posts/archived/2005-07-25-heading-to-japan.aspx.markdown

 ---
 layout: post
-title: "Heading to Japan"
+title: Heading to Japan
 date: 2005-07-25 -0800
 comments: true
 disqus_identifier: 9026
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2005/07/24/heading-to-japan.aspx/"
 ---

 ![Tokyo](http://haacked.com/images/TokyoAtNight.jpg) Tomorrow we head off to Tokyo, Japan for a memorial service to celebrate the life of my wife’s father.
 We’ve both been very busy with our respective work,